flintlib/flint/doc/source/acb_theta.rst

 -------------------------------------------------------------------------------

 In the `g=2` case, one can use theta functions to evaluate many fundamental Siegel modular forms.
-This section methods functions to do so, in analogy with :func:`acb_modular_delta` or :func:`acb_modular_eisenstein` when `g=1`.
+This section contains methods to do so, in analogy with :func:`acb_modular_delta` or :func:`acb_modular_eisenstein` when `g=1`.

 We use the following notation.
 Fix `k,j\geq 0`.
 A Siegel modular form of weight